shivashant25/Sentinel-with-XDR/labguide/part-01/lab11.md

    ![Picture 1](../media/Sentinel_course_incidents_3.png)

 ## Review
-In this lab we have completed Ingesting logs from Microsoft Entra ID to Sentinel.
+In this lab we have completed Ingesting logs from Microsoft Purview to Sentinel.